 These narrow lanes always reming me of Venice.
 Wandering away from the main tourist streets is the best way to discover them.

-The photos and videos above show Piazza Bra which is perhaps the largest piazza in all of Italy and one of the loveliest too.
+The photos and videos above show Piazza Bra, which is perhaps the largest piazza in all of Italy, and one of the loveliest too.
 It is lined with pastel colored buildings, has a shady park and a Roman Arena...hard to beat all that really.
+Sit at one of the many restaurants and bars lining the piazza, especially in the early evening on a summer's day, and sip an aperitvo, while watching life happen in the piazza.
+It's one of those Italian experiences that is bucket list worthy.

 Piazze delle Erbe is much smaller than Piazza Bra but is just as lovely and maybe lovelier too.
 It is home to the open-air market and the buildings lining the piazza are some of the city's most beautiful.
 For more on this and other highlights in Verona click here.